-Ex-astronaut John Young, who walked on moon and commanded 1st shuttle flight, dies
+John Young, ex-astronaut who walked on moon and commanded 1st shuttle flight, dies

 "John Young was at the forefront of human space exploration with his poise, talent, and tenacity," Lightfoot said.
 "He was in every way the 'astronaut's astronaut.'
 We will miss him."

+Former shuttle commander Scott Kelly also said Young was "the astronauts' astronaut" and a "true legend."

 Former President George H.W.
-Bush said Young was "more than a good friend; he was a fearless patriot whose courage and commitment to duty helped our Nation push back the horizon of discovery at a critical time."
+Bush said Young was "more than a good friend; he was a fearless patriot whose courage and commitment to duty helped our nation push back the horizon of discovery at a critical time."

 "John leaves a tremendous legacy of accomplishment, in addition to his wonderful family.
 May his memory serve to inspire future generations of explorers to dare greatly, act boldly, and serve selflessly."